 Maliana is waiting to go in for her surgery today!
 She seems a bit apprehensive now that the day is finally here.
 Please be praying that she won't be afraid as she goes in for her operation, and for her mommy Fungisai as she waits!

 Maliana is going to have surgery tomorrow to release her fingers!
 We're so excited for her and she seems pretty excited too.
 We're already falling in love with her adorable smile!
 Please pray for her as she has her operation tomorrow!

 Meet our newest, cutest CUREkid, Maliana!
 Maliana has already won us over with her adorable little smile and the way she was reading a book about Malawi with her mommy Fungisai this morning!
 She has syndactyly, a problem where the fingers are fused together and she will have them separated later this week in surgery!

 Send a Message to Maliana

-We'll deliver your message to Maliana at her hospital bed.
+We'll deliver your message to Maliana as soon as we see her.